Robot-to-Robot Relative Pose Estimation using Humans as Markers: System Design and Methodology

-The proposed robot-to-robot relative pose estimation method incorporates a number of computational components: detection of human body-poses in images captured from different views (by leader and follower robots), pair-wise association of the detected humans across multiple images, geometric refinement of the key-point correspondences, and 3D pose estimation of the follower robot (relative to the leader) using 2D-3D correspondences.
-We now elaborate their methodologies in the following sections.
+As shown in Fig.~\ref{fig:sys}, the proposed robot-to-robot relative pose estimation system incorporates several computational components: detection of human body-poses in images captured from different views (by leader and follower robots), pair-wise association of the detected humans across viewpoints, geometric refinement of the key-point correspondences, and 3D pose estimation of the follower robot relative to the leader.
+We present their methodological details and relevant design choices in the following sections.